kskels/lab-openshift-workshop/workshop/content/exercises/02-declarative-app-deployment-and-configuration.md

 As examples, for CI/CD workloads you would be storing credentials to Docker repositories to push/pull images, storing tokens to artifact systems to upload logs and build artifacts, and similarly in production systems to keep access credentials towards databases, etc.

-For the pod/application, the `Secrets` can be accessed via container environment variables and as files in a volume mounted to a container.
+The `Secrets` can be accessed via container environment variables and/or as files in a volume mounted to a container.

 #### Create a Secret